 TYPO / TOPO

 During the height of World War II, Hollywood actress Hedy LaMarr co-invented a groundbreaking type of secret radio signal along with her friend, the pianist George Antheil.
 Spurred by the hopes of helping the Americans defeat Adolf Hitler (LaMarr was a Jewish-Austrian expat), LaMarr’s “frequency-hopping signal” was modeled after notes on a player piano.
-It is now used to securely send wireless information over cell phones and the internet.
-This type of signal gets its strength from its unwillingness to stay still.
-Like a moving target, it can be seen, but its scattered motion makes it impossible for others to pin down.
+Today, this technology is used to securely send wireless information over cell phones and the internet.
+This type of signal gets its strength from its unwillingness to stay still—like a moving target, it can be seen, but its scattered motion makes it impossible for others to pin down.

 Languages die, regimes fall, traditions are lost, stories are forgotten.
 But the elemental building blocks that made them—the pieces of the puzzle that combined to form institutions and mythologies—may become dispersed and disseminated back into new systems.

 A true modular series, this work has been made to exist independently or together: one may be shown standing alone singularly looped, two or three may be shown simultaneously in the round, or they may be looped sequentially.